lemlac/mulem/docs/reference.md

 Every type by itself is its own tuple, so for example `char` and `(char)` are the same.

+Like arrays, named tuples use semi-colons (`;`) instead of commas (`,`).
+This means they have the same rules as expressions: new-lines can be used to seperate members, and trailing semi-colons at the end of lines aren't allowed.
+This decision was made to reduce unnecessary symbols and keep formatting consistent.
+Positional tuples don't do this because new-lines are ignored inside parentheses, so commas are used instead to mark this difference.

 Product unions with the `&` operator can be used for both types and values.
 When you combine two or more positional tuples, the positions of subsequent tuples get bumped up by the number of positions in the previous tuples, i.e. `(a, b) & (c, d)` becomes `(a, b, c, d)`.
 When you combine two or more named tuples, conflicting named parameters override each other with the last tuple taking priority&mdash;much like how shadowing works.
 So if you have `{x: 1} & {x: 2}`, the result is just `{x: 2}` since it overrides the `x` of the previous tuple.
 Positional tuples and named tuples can be combined together for example `(0, 1) & {x: 2}`.
 The shorthand for this is to write named parameters in a positional tuple like `(0, 1, x: 2)`.

 You can think of it as every tuple always having both dimensions, just with most slots empty: